-My mind and body are in perfect ballance.
+My mind and body are in perfect balance.
 I am a

 ~ Louise Hay

 My name is Ina Lasmane and I am a therapist in private practice.
 I specialize in treating depression, anxiety, trauma/PTSD, grief & loss, phobias, family of origin issues, relationship difficulties, and career/employment concerns.
 I offer therapeutic approaches that are research-informed and are proven to have good therapeutic outcomes.

 Ina Lasmane, MA, LMFT